justonsky/Markov-Twitter-Bot/README.md

 export TWEETACCSECRET=access_secret
 ```

 From there, you can simply run `twitter-markov.py` followed by a list of twitter handles you want to use to train it.
-For example: `python3 twitter-markov.py twitter_handle1 twitter_handle2`.
-It will build a dictionary using their tweets and then issue tweets every 2 minutes.
+For example: `python3 twitter-markov.py <some_random_number> <twitter_handle1> <twitter_handle2>`.
+It will build a dictionary using their tweets and then generate a unique tweet based on theirs every 2 minutes.

+From there, you can simply run `twitter-markov.py` followed by an integer argument representing the length of the bot's prefixes/keys, then a list of handles you want the bot to use, preceded by the --handles argument.
+For example: `python3 twitter-markov.py 2 <twitter_handle1> <twitter_handle2>`.
+Once you have initially fed the bot with tweets, you can run the script without any command-line arguments, or build its dictionary even more!